Source-Aaryan/Python-task-1/README.md

 # Python-task-1
-Basics maths op and a personalised gretting
+Basics mathematical opperation and a personalised gretting